Will the Oscars be a ‘who cares’ moment as ratings dive?

 “We’re only mentioned when Aladdin is brought up.
 I don’t feel motivated to gather up my family on a Sunday to sit through a four-hour award ceremony that never has any sort of mention about our culture and religion.
 Yet as Muslims, we make up roughly 25% of the world population,” he said.

-Jon Niccum, 55, in Lawrence, Kansas, teaches screenwriting at Kansas State University.
+Jon Niccum, 55, in Lawrence, Kansas, teaches screenwriting at the University of Kansas.
 He’s a filmmaker, went to film school and has worked as a film critic.
 He and his wife host an annual Oscar party, with 30 guests at its heyday, including a betting pool on winners for money and prizes.
 It will be family-only this year due to the pandemic, but the betting is on.

 And watching all the top films at home?
 For the most part, he said, “It was less satisfying.”
 Less satisfying enough to dump the Oscars telecast?